KentStateWeb/rwd/_assignments/layout2.md

 type: "mini"
 points: 5
 layout: assignment
-date: 2016-04-05 12:00:00
+date: 2016-11-08 12:00:00
-semester: spring-2016
+semester: fall-2016
-status: assignment-completed

 ---

 Now that we've added a few breakpoints to our site, we're going to make some more dramatic layout adjustments using floats.
 Be sure to reference the part of your book on floats and positioning for this section.

 This is an individual assignment, and it will be turned in via Blackboard Learn.